spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 # Components

 **Conventions**
-- The components MUST be placed according to the corresponding application layer’s directory architecture (see [Application Layers](#application-layers)) in order to come in effect.
+- The components MUST be placed according to the corresponding [application layer’s](#application-layers) directory architecture  in order to come in effect.
-- The components MUST be extended from the application-layer corresponding abstract class in `Kernel` module, or from the extended class.
+- The components MUST be extended from the [application layer](#application-layers) corresponding abstract class in `Kernel` module, or from the extended class.
 - The components MUST be stateless to be deterministic and easy to comprehend.

 <details><summary markdown='span'>Additional Conventions for Module Development</summary>